MENU

 Fold together and place the mixture in the springform pan.

-Place the springform pan in the water bath in the oven and bake for 35 minutes.
+Place the springform pan in the oven and bake for 60 minutes (40 minutes if using individual 4-inch pans).

 Cool and then chill before serving.